VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Implementation

 \section{Implementation}

 The architecture of the VILENS state estimator is shown in \Figure \ref{fig:state-estimation-architecture}.
 Three parallel threads process the preintegration of IMU and kinematics, camera feature tracking, lidar processing (both feature tracking and ICP registration) and a fourth carries out the subsequent optimization.
 A forward propagated state from the IMU factor is output from the preintegration thread at IMU frequency (\ie \SI{400}{\hertz}).
-This is used to motion correct and synchronize the lidar point clouds (not shown here) and is available for high frequency tasks such as control.
+This is used to motion correct and synchronize the lidar point clouds and is available for high-frequency tasks such as control (for simplicity, we assume $\calL_{i}$ is already undistorted in \Figure \ref{fig:state-estimation-architecture}).
 When a new keyframe is processed, the preintegrated measurements and tracked landmarks are collected by the optimization thread, while the other threads process the next set of measurements.
 When the optimization step is complete, the optimal set of states is produced at the keyframe rate for use by local mapping and path planning.

 The factor graph is solved using a fixed lag smoothing framework based on the efficient incremental optimization solver iSAM2 \cite{Kaess2012}, implemented as part of the GTSAM library \cite{Dellaert2017}.
 For these experiments, we use a lag time of \SI{5}{\second}.
 All visual and lidar factors are added to the graph using the Dynamic Covariance Scaling (DCS) \cite{MacTavish2015} robust cost function to reduce the effect of outliers.